ctrliq/ascender-install/docs/aks/README.md

 - `k8s_platform`: This variable specificies which Kubernetes platform Ascender and its components will be installed on.
 - `k8s_protocol`: Determines whether to use HTTP or HTTPS for Ascender and Ledger.
+- AKS_K8S_VERSION: The kubernetes version for the aks cluster; available kubernetes versions can be found here: [Supported Kubernetes versions in AKS](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli)
 - `USE_AZURE_DNS`: Determines whether to use Route53's Domain Management, or a third-party service such as Cloudflare, or GoDaddy.
 If this value is set to false, you will have to manually set a CNAME record for `ASCENDER_HOSTNAME` and `LEDGER_HOSTNAME` to point to the AWS Loadbalancers that the installer creates.
 - `ASCENDER_HOSTNAME`: The DNS resolvable hostname for Ascender service.
 - `LEDGER_HOSTNAME`: The DNS resolvable hostname for Ascender service.
 - `ASCENDER_DOMAIN`: The Hosted Zone/Domain for all Ascender components.
   - this is a SINGLE domain for both Ascender AND Ledger.
-- `EKS_CLUSTER_NAME`: The name of the eks cluster on which Ascender will be installed.
-This can be an existing eks cluster, or the name of the one to create, should the `eksctl` tool not find this name amongst its existing clusters.
-- `EKS_CLUSTER_REGION`: The AWS region hosting the eks cluster
-- `EKS_CLUSTER_CIDR`: The eks cluster subnet in CIDR notation
-- `EKS_K8S_VERSION`: The kubernetes version for the eks cluster; available kubernetes versions can be found [here](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)
-- `EKS_INSTANCE_TYPE`: The worker node instance type.
-- `EKS_MIN_WORKER_NODES`: The minimum number of worker nodes that the cluster will run
-- `EKS_MAX_WORKER_NODES`: The maximum number of worker nodes that the cluster will run
-- `EKS_NUM_WORKER_NODES`: The desired number of worker nodes for the eks cluster
-- `EKS_WORKER_VOLUME_SIZE`: The size of the Elastic Block Storage volume for each worker node
-- `EKS_SSL_CERT`: The ARN for the SSL certificate; required when k8s_lb_protocol is https.
-The same certificate is used for all components (currently Ascender and Ledger); as such, we recommend that the certificate is set for a wildcard domain, (e.g., *.example.com).

-USE_AZURE_DNS: Determines whether to use Azure DNS Domain Management, or a third-party service such as Cloudflare, or GoDaddy.
+- USE_AZURE_DNS: Determines whether to use Azure DNS Domain Management, or a third-party service such as Cloudflare, or GoDaddy.
 If this value is set to false, you will have to manually set a CNAME record for `ASCENDER_HOSTNAME` and `LEDGER_HOSTNAME` to point to the AWS Loadbalancers that the installer creates.
-# The name of the eks cluster to install Ascender on - if it does not already exist, the installer can set it up
-AKS_CLUSTER_NAME: ascender-aks-cluster
-# Specifies whether the AKS cluster needs to be provisioned (provision), exists but needs to be configured to support Ascender (configure), or exists and needs nothing done before installing Ascender (no_action)
-AKS_CLUSTER_STATUS: provision
+- AKS_CLUSTER_NAME: The name of the aks cluster on which Ascender will be installed.
+This can be an existing aks cluster, or the name of the one to create.
+- AKS_CLUSTER_STATUS: Determines whether to create a new cluster (`provision`) or use an existing cluster (`no_action`)
-# The Azure region hosting the aks cluster
+- AKS_CLUSTER_REGION: The Azure region in which a cluster that the installer creates should reside.
-AKS_CLUSTER_REGION: eastus
-# The kubernetes version for the aks cluster; available kubernetes versions can be found here:
-AKS_K8S_VERSION: "1.29"
-# The aks worker node instance types
+- AKS_INSTANCE_TYPE: The aks worker node instance types
-AKS_INSTANCE_TYPE: "Standard_D2_v2"
-# The desired number of aks worker nodes
+- AKS_NUM_WORKER_NODES: The desired number of aks worker nodes
-AKS_NUM_WORKER_NODES: 3
-# The volume size of aks worker nodes in GB
+- AKS_WORKER_VOLUME_SIZE: The volume size of aks worker nodes in GB
-AKS_WORKER_VOLUME_SIZE: 100
-# TLS Certificate file location on the local installing machine
+tls_crt_path: TLS Certificate file location on the local installing machine
-tls_crt_path: "/home/rocky/ascender.crt"
-# TLS Private Key file location on the local installing machine
+tls_key_path: TLS Private Key file location on the local installing machine
-tls_key_path: "/home/rocky/ascender.key"

 ### Run the setup script